First Generation Program

 I’m a junior here at Sierra Nevada University and my major is International Studies with a minor in Global Management.
 I love listening to music and watching movies, and as the first of three siblings in my family to aspire a higher education, I am proud to have been the president of the First Generation Club in 2010/2011.
 I think this club is important not only because it helps to bring people together, but also because it serves as a support group for everyone in it.

 Hometown: Petaluma, CA

 The First Generation Club has been very influential to me.
 It has helped me make the transition to college from high school.
 Since I am the first in my family to go to college, I didn’t really have any support from home and the First Generation Club has been my second family and has given me support as I go through my college career.
 I am a Psychology major and my hobbies are sports, cooking and being active.
 I served as the first president of the First Generation Club during its inaugural year.
 I am also an SNU President’s Ambassador, serving in a leadership role on campus and as an ambassador to the community on behalf of the college.

 Hometown: Kings Beach, CA

 I’m a freshman student majoring in Biology.
 I have the benefit of attending this liberal arts college that allows me to take numerous classes such as computer animation, while also focusing on my major.
-During the last year I became a mother, and the First Generation Club (FCG) and Sierra Nevada College has helped me be passionate and keep up with my education.
+During the last year I became a mother, and the First Generation Club (FCG) and Sierra Nevada University has helped me be passionate and keep up with my education.
 I have been given many new opportunities that I never would have thought possible.
 In my free time, I enjoy spending time my daughter, Miah, as well as snowboarding or playing basketball.
 I have always been a leader and bringing this to the FCG will help me in improving my leadership skills.
 I am very proud to be the treasurer in 2010/2011 and president of the First Generation Club in 2011/2012.
 We plan to give back to the community.